defder-su/SaveGit/README.md

 Updating resaved repositories (using `git fetch` and `git pull`), updating all saved with a command like `./save_updates`.

+How to save related data like issues, pull requests etc.?
+See [thread](https://stackoverflow.com/questions/41369365/how-can-i-export-github-issues-to-excel).

 ---

 ## Related Projects: